denisgruba/CocktailRecipes/readme.md

 - List Cocktails by Alcoholic and Non Alcoholic
 - Filter Recipes by their ingredients
+- Filter Out Items that are missing pictures
 - See the recipe details
 - Add recipe to Favorites
 - Favorite Recipes are stored in browser's Local Storage